yeoxiongyun/zumo-robot/README.md

 **Task**

+This project aims to exhibit the application of control theory in programming a line tracking robot to follow a designated path in Arduino.
+It visualised the process of tuning a PID controller via varying the parameters.

 ● Program a robot to follow the line.

 ● The path of the robot must cover the entire track.